Hotel Jerome

 The Hotel Jerome is located on East Main Street (State Highway 82) in Aspen, Colorado, United States.
 It is a brick structure built in the 1880s that is often described as one of the city's major landmarks, its "crown jewel".
-In 1986 it was listed on the National Register of Historic Places.
-It is operated by Auberge Resorts.
+In 1986, it was listed on the National Register of Historic Places.
+It is operated by Auberge Collection.

-It was built by Jerome B. Wheeler, at the time co-owner of Macy's and a major investor in Aspen during its early boom years.
+It was built by Jerome B. Wheeler, then co-owner of Macy's and a major investor in Aspen during its early boom years.
 He wanted the city to have a hotel that equaled European ones in its refinements and amenities.
-It was one of the first buildings west of the Mississippi to have full electric lighting and it has the only above ground ballroom in Aspen.
+It was one of the first buildings west of the Mississippi to have full electric lighting and it has the only above-ground ballroom in Aspen.
 It was the only hotel to remain open through the city's "quiet years" in the early 20th century, as a family business run by a former bartender and his son that often served as the town's social center.

-During Prohibition a celebrated spiked drink, the Aspen Crud, was invented at its J-Bar.
+During Prohibition, a celebrated spiked drink, the Aspen Crud, was invented at its J-Bar.
 Later, the drink and bar became popular with members of the Tenth Mountain Division while they trained in the area.
-After the war, Aspen and its new ski resort became a popular destination, and celebrities vacationing in Aspen like Gary Cooper and John Wayne often stayed at the Jerome, and it became known as a place where they and the locals freely mingled.
+After the war, Aspen and its new ski resort became a popular destination for celebrities vacationing there.
+Gary Cooper and John Wayne often stayed at the Jerome, and it became known as a place where they and the locals freely mingled.
 Hunter S. Thompson used the J-Bar as his de facto office; later the hotel ballroom hosted his memorial service.
-Bill Murray partied there while portraying Thompson in a film, and the J-Bar also inspired a song by Glenn Frey, who had gone there often with his bandmates while a member of The Eagles.
+Bill Murray partied there while portraying Thompson in a film, and the J-Bar also inspired a song by Glenn Frey, who often went there with his bandmates while a member of The Eagles.